 Texas Health Resources, Arlington

-Please join us in congratulating Texas Health Resources for being named the 2022 Bill Aston Award for Quality winner.
+Please join us in congratulating Texas Health Resources for being named THA’s 2022 Excellence in Community Service Award winner.